profphillips/awssetup/README.md

 and probably will run okay on a nano instance.
 It easily keeps up with 30 or more users logged in at once.

 Be sure to open AWS firewall ports for http, ssh, and possibly TCP on 8080 if using Tomcat for your student's IP addresses.
-I usually open http port 80 and port 8080 to the world.
-Of course there are many other ways of controlling security.
-So far I prefer this method over using software like denyhosts--just let the AWS firewall block out the rest of the world.
+I usually open http port 80 and port 8080 to the world and limit access to everything else using the AWS firewall.
+I also have used the Ubuntu ufw firewall and sometimes have used denyhosts.
+Use whichever is best for your situation.

 ### GUI-Based
 After running d1 you can next run the d2 script.
 This will create a Ubuntu Mate server that supports xrdp.